KirstenMayland/cs61databases/README.md

 ### Reflections
-This was a very fun foray into the world of databases and I gained a lot of knowledge in all aspects of the project, but I would say my greatest takeaway from the project was learning about how frontends and backends connect as that was always a point of confusion for me.
-For most of my career, I've worked in backend, so this opportunity to
+This was a very fun foray into the world of databases and I gained a lot of knowledge in all aspects of the project, but I would say my greatest takeaway from the project was learning about how frontends and backends connect, as that was always a point of confusion for me.
+For most of my career, I've worked in backend, so this opportunity to work with them in conjunction was a good step towards a compehensive understanding of how websites work, especially the relationship between PHP, XAMPP, HTML, and JavaScript.

+Going forward, I would love to try and implement this frontend onto an actual website instead of just the localhost, as that is still a point of confusion for me that I would like to remedy.